-I believe that indeed a large number of research-subjects (such as perception, memory, learning, etc.) are common to Psychological Review and a number of other journals.
-The difference, as I understand it, is that PR attempts to publish articles that are major innovations in their field.
-And indeed, without revealing excessive pretensions, I believe that the present article is an innovation and raises new important and intriguing question: how does psychology develop?
-A long time has passed since Newell's famous article that predicted a gloomy prospect for psychology.
-In the current article, I present a new methodological theory that explains how psychology develops: on the one hand, it does not remain at the gloomy level proposed by Newell, but on the other hand, psychology has not produce theories of the magnitude like in sciences.
+Diverse research subjects (such as perception, memory, learning, etc.) are common to Psychological Review and a number of other journals.
+The difference, as I understand it, is that PR attempts to publish articles that present major innovations in their field.
+Indeed, I believe that the present article offers a valuable contribution to the field and raises a new and important question: How does psychology develop?
+A long time has passed since Newell’s famous article (1973) predicted a gloomy prospect for psychology.
+In the current paper, I present a new methodological theory that explains how psychology develops: on the one hand, it is not stuck in the hopeless gloom proposed by Newell; yet at the same time, neither has psychology produced any groundbreaking theories of the same magnitude as those that have emerged in other sciences.